ZcashFoundation/zebra/book/src/dev/zebra-dependencies-for-audit.md

 This is a list of production Rust code that is in scope and out of scope for Zebra's first audit.

 Test code, deployment configurations, and other configuration files in the `zebra` repository are out of scope.
-Due to the way we've created the `audit-v1.0.0-rc.0` branch, they might not compile, run, or pass.
+Due to the way we've created the `audit-v1.0.0-rc.0` branch, tests might not compile, run, or pass.

 ---
 ## Full Audit